Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ##### Broadcasting

-> **The integer arrays in an index need to either be the same shape or to be able to [broadcast](broadcasting) together to the same shape.**
+> **The integer arrays in an index must either be the same shape or be able to
+> be [broadcast](broadcasting) together to the same shape.**

-If the arrays are not the same shape, they are first broadcasted together and those broadcasted arrays are used as the indices.
+If the arrays are not the same shape, they are first broadcast together, and those broadcast arrays are used as the indices.
 This broadcasting behavior is useful if the index array would otherwise be repeated in a given dimension.

-It also means that if you mix an integer array index with a single [integer](integer-indices) index. it is the same as if you replaced the single integer index with an array of the same shape filled with that integer (because remember, a single integer index is the same thing as an integer array index of shape `()`).
+This also means that mixing an integer array index with a single [integer index](integer-indices) is the same as replacing the single integer index with an array of the same shape filled with that integer (because remember, a single integer index is the same thing as an integer array index of shape `()`).

 For example: